Categorical Thinking about Interest Rates

 Presentation

-Notre Dame, Yale SOM, Rutgers, Indiana Kelley, HBS/MIT, Duke Fuqua, Georgetown McDonough, Cornell, OSU; SITE Frontiers of Macroeconomic Research, SITE Psychology and Economics, UGA Fall Finance Conference, Chicago Booth Behavioral Approaches to Financial Decision Making Conference, NBER Behavioral Finance Meeting (Fall 2024)
+Notre Dame, Yale SOM, Rutgers, Indiana Kelley, HBS/MIT, Duke Fuqua, Georgetown McDonough, Cornell, OSU; SITE (Frontiers of Macroeconomic Research; Psychology and Economics), UGA Fall Finance Conference, Chicago Booth Behavioral Approaches to Financial Decision Making Conference, NBER Behavioral Finance Meeting (Fall 2024), 14th ifo Conference on Macroeconomics and Survey Data

 Related